openshift/runbooks/alerts/cluster-monitoring-operator/NodeClockNotSynchronising.md

 ## Meaning

 This alert signifies issues with the NTP server on a node (mentioned in the alert).
-When the affected node is a master, this specifically becomes an issue as when the certs are rotated for the apiserver on that node, they fail validation due to the invalid time on that master.
+When a node is affected, this becomes an issue as when the certs are rotated for the apiserver on that node, they fail validation due to the invalid time.

 ## Impact